TrinityEmulator/TrinityEmulator/README.md

   - The latter may involve more complex configurations.
 Refer to our [wiki](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Guest-OS-Installation-Guide) for more details.

+We recommend running *with* installation as it gives more storage and is generally more stable.

 ### Usages
 Use Trinity as you use your mobile phones.
 Trinity's guest OS is packed with [@OpenGApps](https://github.com/opengapps/opengapps), therefore you can install any apps from the Google Play Store we host, even ARM-based ones!
-For advanced developing and problem resolving techniques, refer to our [wiki](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Advanced-Usages).
+For advanced developing and problem resolving techniques, refer to our [wiki](https://github.com/TrinityEmulator/TrinityEmulator/wiki/Advanced-Usages) (particularly if Trinity freezes).

 ### Result Reproducing